 A lot of great service is constantly happening on campus and in our community.
 Read about the ways University of Arkansas students, faculty, staff, and Service Learning courses are serving our community and world--and learn more about our opportunities.

-- Service Learning Initiative launches first Lunch and Learn event, titled "Savvy Starts in Service Learning."
-Presented by professor Carrie Nelms.
+- Service Learning Initiative launches first Lunch and Learn called "Savvy Starts in Service Learning"

 - Rogelio Garcia Contreras named 2021-22 Outstanding Contribution to Service Learning Teaching Award winner.
 Nine professors recognized as nominees.

 - Casey Kayser awarded the Eudora Welty Prize for her new book, Marginalized: Southern Women Playwrights Confront Race, Region, and Gender

 - 'Greetings of Gratitude' project honors local health, education, and essential workers amid Covid-19 pandemic